beacon-biosignals/julia_pod/README.md

-This convention came about because the package manager `Pkg.jl` is not aware of what dependencies are included in the sysimage (they are treated as un-versioned dependencies as though they were part of the julia std lib, and always take precedence over whatever dependencies `Pkg.jl` thinks it has added to the project): it is good practice to pin the versions of dependencies that are in a sysimage, so that the versions that
+This convention came about because the package manager `Pkg.jl` is not aware of what dependencies are included in the sysimage (they are treated as un-versioned dependencies as though they were part of the Julia stdlib, and always take precedence over whatever dependencies `Pkg.jl` thinks it has added to the project): it is good practice to pin the versions of dependencies that are in a sysimage, so that the versions that